darwinanddavis/DataPortfolio/disease.md

 ******

 <br>
-## Forecasting exposure risk in the human schistosome from bioenergetic simulation models of host-parasite ecology
+## Forecasting exposure risk in the human schistosome from bioenergetic and disease transmission models

 ### Location